Life Change Checklist: The Top Things To Do After Getting Married

 4 – Choose a married filing status.

 Now that you are married, you can normally only file using one of two tax filing statuses: either Married Filing Jointly or Married Filing Separately.
 MFJ is more beneficial for most people.
-If you think MFS is the best choice for you, read more about “the marriage penalty.”
+If you think MFS is the best choice for you, read more about it in the link above.

 5 – Choose the right tax form.